-2. What is the difference between the way the Lord Jesus worked in the Age of Grace and the way Almighty God works in the Age of Kingdom?
+2. What are the differences between the way the Lord Jesus worked in the Age of Grace and the way Almighty God works in the Age of Kingdom?

 Relevant Words of God:

-During His first incarnation, it was necessary for God to heal the sick and cast out demons because His work was to redeem.
+During His first incarnation, it was necessary for God to heal the sick and cast out demons, because His work was to redeem.
 In order to redeem the entire human race, He needed to be compassionate and forgiving.
 The work that He did before He was crucified was healing the sick and casting out demons, which presaged His salvation of man from sin and filth.
-Because it was the Age of Grace, it was necessary for Him to heal the sick, thereby showing signs and wonders, which were representative of grace in that age; for the Age of Grace centered around the bestowal of grace, symbolized by peace, joy, and material blessings, all tokens of people’s faith in Jesus.
-That is to say, healing the sick, casting out demons, and bestowing grace were instinctive abilities of Jesus’ flesh in the Age of Grace, they were the work of the Spirit realized in the flesh.
+Because it was the Age of Grace, it was necessary for Him to heal the sick, thereby showing signs and wonders, which were representative of grace in that age—for the Age of Grace centered around the bestowal of grace, symbolized by peace, joy, and material blessings, all tokens of people’s faith in Jesus.

-The Holy Spirit works in accordance with the age, not just at will or according to set rules.
-The age has changed, and a new age must bring with it new work.
+The Holy Spirit works in accordance with the age, neither at random nor in conformity to set rules.
+The age has changed, and a new age necessarily brings with it new work.
 This is true of every stage of work, and so His work is never repeated.
-In the Age of Grace, Jesus did much of that work, such as healing sickness, casting out demons, laying His hands upon man to pray for man, and blessing man.
-However, to continue to do so would serve no purpose in the present day.
-The Holy Spirit worked in that way at the time, for it was the Age of Grace, and man was shown enough grace for enjoyment.
-Man did not have to pay any price and could receive grace as long as he had faith.
+In the Age of Grace, Jesus did a fair amount of that kind of work, such as healing sickness, casting out demons, laying His hands upon man to pray for him, and blessing man.
+However, to do so again would be meaningless in the present day.
+The Holy Spirit worked in that way at the time, for it was the Age of Grace, and there was sufficient grace for man to enjoy.
+No payment of any kind was asked of him, and so long as he had faith he would receive grace.
 All were treated very graciously.
-Now, the age has changed, and the work of God has progressed further; through His chastisement and judgment, the rebelliousness of man and the unclean things within man will be cast away.
-As it was the stage of redemption, God had to do such work, showing man enough grace for man to enjoy, so that man could be redeemed from sin, and through grace be forgiven their sins.
-This stage is done to reveal the iniquities within man through chastisement, judgment, the smiting of words, as well as the discipline and revelation of words, so that they may afterward be saved.
+Now the age has changed, and the work of God has progressed further; it is through chastisement and judgment that the rebelliousness of man and the unclean things within man will be purged away.
+That stage being the stage of redemption, it behooved God to work in that way, showing enough grace for man to enjoy, so that man might be redeemed from sin and by means of grace be forgiven his sins.
+This present stage is to expose the unrighteousness within man by means of chastisement, judgment, the smiting of words, as well as the discipline and revelation of words, so that humanity may afterward be saved.
 This is work more in-depth than redemption.
-In the Age of Grace, man enjoyed enough grace and has already experienced this grace, and so it is no longer to be enjoyed by man.
-Such work is now out-of-date and is no longer to be done.
-Now, man is saved through judgment by the word.
-After man is judged, chastised and refined, his disposition is thereby changed.
-Is this not because of the words I have spoken?
-Each stage of work is done in line with the progress of all mankind and with the age.
-All work has its significance; it is done for the final salvation, for mankind to have a good destination in the future, and for man to be divided according to their kind in the end.
+The grace in the Age of Grace was sufficient for man’s enjoyment; now that man has already experienced this grace, he is no longer to enjoy it.
+This work is now past its time and is no longer to be done.
+Now man is to be saved through the judgment of the word.
+After man is judged, chastised, and refined, his disposition is thereby changed.
+Is this not all because of the words I have spoken?

-When God becomes flesh this time, His work is to express His disposition, primarily through chastisement and judgment.
-Using this as the foundation, He brings more truth to man, shows more ways of practice, and so achieves His objective of conquering man and saving man from his corrupt disposition.
+God’s work in the present incarnation is to express His disposition primarily through chastisement and judgment.
+Building on this foundation, He brings more truth to man and points out to him more ways of practice, thereby achieving His objective of conquering man and saving him from his own corrupt disposition.
 This is what lies behind the work of God in the Age of Kingdom.